lebao3105/Commands-collection/USAGE.md

 <details>
 <summary>A: Yes.</summary>

-(for those who don't know: r/masterhacker is a subreddit that does NOT about any **actual** hacking stuff, it instead shows pictures of kids running `sudo apt update` and say that "Hey, I'm a hacker now".
+(for those who don't know: r/masterhacker is a subreddit that is NOT about any **actual** hacking stuff, it instead shows pictures of kids running `sudo apt update` and say that "Hey, I'm a hacker now".
 We, Commands-Collection developers, do NOT have any command that can attack